Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/dynamic_gazetteer.md

 ### Motivation

 Gazetteers are optimized to quickly look up words against very large set of labels, and take their data via a SPARQL endpoint, usually from GraphDB.
-Ideally, a gazetteer should reflect the changes in its source knowledge base, however loading entire large datasets from GraphDB can take a couple of hours.
-The gazetteer is be able to update incrementally, efficiently keeping up with the data.
+Ideally, a gazetteer should reflect the changes in its source knowledge base.
+However, loading entire large datasets from GraphDB can take a couple of hours.
+The gazetteer is able to update incrementally, efficiently keeping up with the data.

 ### Flow